2019 USC Trojans football team

 The 2019 USC Trojans football team represented the University of Southern California in the 2019 NCAA Division I FBS football season.
 They played their home games at the Los Angeles Memorial Coliseum and competed as members of the South Division of the Pac-12 Conference.
 They were led by fourth-year head coach Clay Helton.

-Previous season

-The Trojans finished the 2018 season 5–7, 4–5 in Pac-12.

 Preseason

 Transfers

 The Trojans lost nine players due to transfer.
 QB Matt Fink, WR Velus Jones Jr., and CB Greg Johnson all entered the NCAA transfer portal, but ultimately decided to return to USC.
 WR Keyshawn Pie Young, a redshirt junior, announced his intention to transfer on June 28, 2019, and on July 10 of the same year, freshman CB Trey Davis entered the NCAA transfer portal after just one month of enrollment.
 After QB Jack Sears was officially listed as the fourth-string quarterback on the depth chart, behind starter J.T.
 Daniels, true freshman Kedon Slovis and Fink, Sears decided to enter the transfer portal as well but counted for 2020 Transfer portal.

 The Trojans added 4 players via transfer.